Skip to Content

 Anther

-• Example: Bees are attracted to the anther because it’s where they can collect pollen.
+• Example: Bees land on the anther to collect pollen.

 Filament

-The filament is the slender part of a flower’s stamen that supports the anther and positions it so that pollinators can access the pollen.
+The filament is the thin stalk that supports the anther and positions it so pollen can be easily transferred.

-• Example: The filament holds the anther up high for insects to brush against.
+• Example: The filament holds the anther above the petals.

 Sepal

-Sepals are the parts that form the outermost whorl of a flower.
-They are typically green and leaf-like and serve to protect the developing bud.
+Sepals form the outermost part of a flower.
+They are usually green and protect the flower bud before it opens.

-• Example: The sepals had fallen away now that the flower was in full bloom.
+• Example: The sepals protected the flower while it was still a bud.

 Receptacle

-• Example: The receptacle was sturdy, supporting the weight of the petals and reproductive organs.
+• Example: The receptacle supported the petals and reproductive organs.

 Peduncle

-The peduncle is the stalk that supports the flower or flower cluster.
-It is the main stem that connects the flower to the rest of the plant.
+The peduncle is the stalk that connects a flower to the main stem of the plant.

-• Example: The peduncle was long and slender, elevating the flower above the leaves.
+• Example: The peduncle lifted the flower above the leaves.

 Petal